US Fulbright Logo

 Applicants must identify appropriate host institutions for their projects and include affiliation letters with their Fulbright applications.

-Please be mindful July and August are the traditional summer vacation months in Taiwan and responses to inquiries about the invitation letters may be delayed.
-Applicants are advised to contact Taiwanese host institutions well ahead of time to solicit an affiliation letter for their application.
+Note: July and August are traditional summer vacation months in Taiwan and responses to inquiries about the invitation letters may be delayed.
+Applicants are advised to contact Taiwanese potential hosts well in advance to solicit affiliation letters.

 Affiliation Fees/Tuition